- About

 Redzepi is also known for incorporating creative fermentation techniques into Nordic cuisine.
 His innovative, nature-inspired approach has inspired chefs globally to explore their own local ingredients and traditions in entirely new ways.

-What has made these chefs culinary legends isn't just their talent in the kitchen but how they transformed the way we think about food.
-They have left a lasting imprint on the culinary world through their dishes, systems, philosophies, and the movements they pioneered.
+What has made these chefs culinary legends is not only their talent in the kitchen, but the way they changed how people think about food.
+They left a lasting imprint through their dishes, systems, philosophies, restaurants, and the movements they helped create.

-Some, like Alice Waters and Massimo Bottura, even took their kitchens into the community and used food to inspire change and promote sustainability.
-Others, like Julia Child and Thomas Keller, made fine cuisine feel accessible, teaching generations of aspiring chefs and home cooks alike.
+Some, like Alice Waters, Massimo Bottura, and Dominique Crenn, took their kitchens into the community to inspire change and promote sustainability.
+Others, like Julia Child and Thomas Keller, made fine cuisine feel more accessible, teaching generations of aspiring chefs and home cooks what a day in the life of a chef can involve: cooking, leading, teaching, creating, and constantly learning.

-Every aspiring chef deserves the chance to achieve greatness—and we're here to help make that happen.
+Every aspiring chef deserves the chance to achieve greatness.
+We're here to help make that happen.

 Interested in becoming a world-class chef?
 Learn more about Culinary Arts Academy Switzerland.
 Download our brochure.